apache/echarts-doc/en/option/partial/parallel.md

     [2,  25,  11,  21,  0.65,  34,  9,  'excellent'],
     [3,  56,  7,   63,  0.3,   14,  5,  'good'],
     [4,  33,  7,   29,  0.33,  16,  6,  'excellent'],
-    { // data item can also be Object, so that special setting of lines can be set here.
+    { // Data item can also be an Object, so that perticular settings of its line can be set here.
         value: [5,  42,  24,  44,  0.76,  40,  16, 'excellent']
         lineStyle: {...},
     }
     ...
 ]
 ```
-In the above data, each line is an *data item*, and each row belongs to a *dimension*.
-(For example, the meanings of each column above are: *data*, *AQI*, *PM2.5*, *PM10*, *carbon monoxide level*, *nitrogen dioxide level*, and *sulfur dioxide level*.)
+In data above, each row is a "data item", and each column represents a "dimension".
+For example, the meanings of columns above are: "data", "AQI", "PM2.5", "PM10", "carbon monoxide level", "nitrogen dioxide level", and "sulfur dioxide level".

 {{target: partial-parallel-axis-default}}

-When configure multiple [parallelAxis](~parallelAxis), if there are some shared attributes, to avoid writing for multiple times, they can be put under [parallel.parallelAxisDefault](~parallel.parallelAxisDefault).
-Before initializing axis, configurations in `parallelAxisDefault` will be merged into [parallelAxis](~parallelAxis) to get the final axis configuration.
+When configuring multiple [parallelAxis](~parallelAxis), there might be some common attributes in each axis configuration.
+To avoid writing them repeatly, they can be put under [parallel.parallelAxisDefault](~parallel.parallelAxisDefault).
+Before initializing axis, configurations in [parallel.parallelAxisDefault](~parallel.parallelAxisDefault) will be merged into [parallelAxis](~parallelAxis) to generate the final axis configuration.

 {{target: partial-parallel-high-dim}}

-When dimension is extremely large, say, more than 50 dimensions, then there will be more than 50 axes, which may hardly display in a page.
+When dimension number is extremely large, say, more than 50 dimensions, there will be more than 50 axes, which may hardly display in a page.

-In this case, you may use [parallel.axisExpandable](~parallel.axisExpandable) to improve display result.
+In this case, you may use [parallel.axisExpandable](~parallel.axisExpandable) to improve the display.
 See this example:

 ~[600x460](${galleryViewPath}map-parallel-prices&edit=1&reset=1)